Large Settlement in Milwaukee Street Sweeper Rollover Drives Redesign of Cab

 Warshafsky Law Wins Case for Severely Injured City Worker

 It was a typical early morning workday on the streets of Milwaukee.
 The City employee maneuvered the 20,000 lb.
 Elgin street sweeper in between parked cars.
 With two wheels in front and two closely spaced wheels behind, the sweeper was designed to get in and out of tight spots with ease.
-Unfortunately, the design also makes it less stable than vehicles with wider rear wheel spacing.
+Unfortunately, the design also made it less stable than vehicles with wider rear wheel spacing.

 Coming around a corner, the driver felt the sweeper leaning precariously to one side.
 In an instant, it had flipped on its side.
 Although his seat belt was fastened, it did him virtually no good.
 The cabin design was so flimsy the driver compartment just collapsed on top of him, crushing his spine in the process.